Vaccine certification - FAQs last updated - 13 December 2021

 - Human Rights Impact Assessment - Human Rights Impact Assessment for Introduction of Covid Status Certification | Department of Health (health-ni.gov.uk)

-Covid Status Certification has been introduced by the Department of Health, with approval from the Executive, in an attempt to stop transmission of COVID-19 in high-risk settings.
+Covid Status Certification was introduced by the Department of Health in November 2021, with approval from the Executive, in an attempt to stop transmission of COVID-19 in high-risk settings.
+Although no longer required by regulation it is still encourages in these settings.

 Q. What is the science behind this?

-- Due to the nature of interactions, close proximity of interactions, length of stay, high frequency of contacts and confined shared environments, the sectors that will now require Covid-status certification are deemed “high risk” for transmission of COVID-19.
+- Due to the nature of interactions, close proximity of interactions, length of stay, high frequency of contacts and confined shared environments, some sectors were deemed “high risk” for transmission of COVID-19.

 - If attendance at high risk settings is limited to individuals who are less likely to be infectious there will be a reduced risk of virus transmission in those settings